- What is lactose intolerance

 - Nausea, sometimes accompanied by vomiting.

-To manage your symptoms, you may need to reduce the amount of lactose consumption.
-Most people with lactose intolerance can have some lactose without getting symptoms.
+Most people with lactose intolerance can consume some lactose without getting symptoms.

 For how long do the symptoms persist?